tom-howard/ros2/docs/waffles/basics.md

     We want the robot to follow a **0.5m x 0.5m square** motion path.
 In order to properly achieve this you'll need to adjust the timings, or the robot's velocity, or both.
 Edit the code so that the robot actually follows a **0.5m x 0.5m square motion path**!

 ## SLAM

 Simultaneous Localisation and Mapping (SLAM) is a sophisticated tool that is built into ROS.
-Using data from the robot's LiDAR sensor, plus knowledge of how far the robot has moved[^odom] the robot is able to create a map of its environment *and* keep track of its location within that environment at the same time.
-IN the exercise that follows you'll see easy it is to implement SLAM on the real robot.
+Using data from the robot's LiDAR sensor, plus knowledge of how far the robot has moved[^odom] a robot is able to create a map of its environment *and* keep track of its location within that environment at the same time.
+In the exercise that follows you'll see how easy it is to implement SLAM with the Waffle.

-[^odom]: You'll learn much more about "Robot Odometry" in [Assignment #1 Part 2](../com2009/assignment1/part2.md), and in the COM2009 Lectures.
+[^odom]: You'll learn much more about "Robot Odometry" in the lab course.

 #### :material-pen: Exercise 6: Using SLAM to create a map of the environment {#exSlam}